 Take Action

-Comment period for State Wildlife Action Plan open till 11/12
+Comment period for State Wildlife Action Plan ended on 11/12

 Colorado Parks and Wildlife’s (CPW) comment period for the Colorado State Wildlife Action Plan (SWAP) remains open through November 12.
 Public comment is sought on the plan at this stage of its development: the draft lists of tier 1 and tier 2 “species of greatest conservation need,” which are the most vulnerable species in Colorado and their habitats.
 In addition, a new category has been added: “species of greatest information need.”
 The SWAP is an important plan that will guide CPW work on these species.
 The SWAP must be updated every 10 years.